Macusercom/lufsly/README.md

 - Compare a batch at a glance: every file listed with its key values, colour-coded against your targets
 - Info icons (ⓘ) next to every value explaining what it means
 - German and English UI, follows your browser language
+- Files are decoded at their own sample rate, so nothing is resampled before it is measured
 - No audio or data ever leaves your machine

 Measurement follows ITU-R BS.1770-4 / EBU R128 (K-weighting, two-stage gating) using the same DSP core as the [LUFSly Chrome extension](https://github.com/Macusercom/lufsly-extension), so results match between the two.